Issues with controlling for ‘IQ’

 Final note

-If our goal is to show that a specific domain of cognition is important for a specific outcome, simply showing a statistically significant association when controlling for nonverbal reasoning is a really limited approach.
-Using effect sizes or testing other structural hypotheses in a more principled way is a much better.
+If our goal is to show that a specific domain of cognition is important for a specific outcome, simply showing that a statistically significant effect when controlling for non-verbal reasoning is a really limited approach.
+Using effect sizes, or testing generative hypotheses in a more principled way is a much better approach.

-There is nothing inherently wrong with nonverbal reasoning assessments, but we should be cautious when using them as proxy measures of general cognitive ability/intelligence/IQ.
+There is nothing inherently wrong with non-verbal reaosning assessments, but we should be really careful when using them as proxy measures of general cognitive ability/intelligence/IQ.

 Further Reading

-Residual confounding is widely discussed in epidemiology & biostatistics, but there have been some nice articles written for psychology audiences:
+Residual confounding is widely discussed in epidemiology & biostatistcs, but there have been some nice articles written for psychology audiences:

 Westfall, J., & Yarkoni, T. (2016).
 Statistically controlling for confounding constructs is harder than you think.
 PloS one, 11(3), e0152719.